What Parents Need to Know About Getting Passports for Kids

 As with the infant passport, you’ll need a plain white background for the photo.

-When it comes to size, the photo will need to be in color, and 2 by 2 inches in size.
+When it comes to size, the photo will need to be in color and two by two inches in size.

 Ready to Get a Passport for a Minor?

-We hope that this post has helped you to better understand how to get a passport for a child.
+We hope this post has helped you better understand how to get a passport for a child.